 - When will construction begin?

-- Construction of Houghton Road is began spring 2009 with the widening and improvement of the Old Vail Road/Mary Ann Cleveland Way intersection.
+- Construction of Houghton Road began spring 2009 with the widening and improvement of the Old Vail Road/Mary Ann Cleveland Way intersection.
 Construction of other areas of Houghton Road have been prioritized based on enhancing safety and increasing capacity, and sequenced for use of Regional Transportation Authority's (RTA) plan funding that extends to 2021.
 (See Implementation Plan Map for anticipated construction start dates.)

 - What type of road surface will be used?

 - It is Tucson Department of Transportation’s (TDOT) policy to use rubberized asphalt on all major streets.
 Studies have found that rubberized asphalt not only has significant noise reduction properties, but it is also more durable and requires less maintenance than regular asphalt.

 - Will noise walls be used to assist in lowering the noise level?

 - TDOT has been reluctant to construct noise walls along major roadways for a variety of reasons.
 Noise walls are not effective when they have too many openings, such as for side streets, driveways, and other access openings.
 Additionally, the Tucson Police Department (TPD) does not favor noise walls, as the walls obstruct views of property from the roadway, which can attract criminal activity, litter and graffiti.
 In 2002, during the design phase of the Harrison Road project from Speedway Boulevard to Old Spanish Trail, TPD provided a position paper on the subject, which is available for public review.

 - What type of plantings will be used?